turtledev65/animated-todo-app/README.md

-# Beautifuly Animated ToDo App built in React
+# Beautifully Animated ToDo App built in React

 You can try it [here](https://turtledev65.github.io/animated-todo-app/)